marshallm94/Health_Care_Analysis/Predicting_Health_Costs.md

 Ridge Regression - 124.374
 ```

 Although Lasso does have the "worst" RMSE, I decided to choose that model since it was able to reduce the predictors from over 200 down to 57.
+For future applications this would mean that one could decreases the number of attributes that need to be measured by roughly 75%, while only increasing the RMSE by $26 per beneficiary.

 On the test set, the Lasso Regression model was off by almost the same amount as the cross validated RMSE, with a test RMSE 148.130.
 The first few predictions on the test set are printed alongside the actual values below.